 How Long Will Recovery from the Procedure Last?

-In most cases, patients who undergo an osteotomy can return to regular activities, such as driving and going to work or school, within one to two weeks following the procedure.
+In most cases, patients who undergo an osteotomy can return to regular activities, such as driving and go to work or school, within one to two weeks following the procedure.
 The nasal splints and bandages will usually be removed anywhere from seven to 10 days following the procedure.
-The nose may still need another week or two to settle into its final shape and size, so patients are advised to wait to see the final results from their surgical procedure.
+The nose may need another week or two to settle into its final shape and size, so patients are advised to wait to see the final results from their surgical procedure.

 It may seem more than a little bit scary to consider the notion of having the nose broken as part of a surgical procedure.
 However, if done correctly, an osteotomy can do wonders to balance the nose with the rest of the facial features.